kri-pa08/Animated-Coffee-Shop-Website/README.md

-animated code shop website with HTML CSS and JavaScript
+animated coffde shop website with HTML CSS and JavaScript